SidJain1412/CompetitiveProgramming/README.md

 Most questions are from hackerrank

 ### Feel free to fork and make pull requests, contributions are very appreciated.
+#### Please pull before making pull requests, the file you want to add may already be here.
 Add question, explanation, sample I/O to the files you upload, and put them in appropriate folders.